runningcrane/JTTWLevelEditor/README.md

 ##TOP PRIORITY
-1. Make separate collision box editor launch to make boundary boxes for each image.
-This means the level editor allows editing of the [aspect ratio] of an image instead.
-Meanwhile, the collision box launch allows editing of the collision box of an image.
-Thus, all instances of an image are of the same ratio, even if their dimensions differ.
-Add slider on collision box editor launch so that larger objects can be edited.
-Add viewport on collision box for more precise editing.

-2. Tooltips for easier use of this program.
+1. Tooltips for easier use of this program.

 ##MEDIUM PRIORITY
-1. Make mToPixel a slider, not a textfield.

-2. Add circle-or-polygon collision option and support.

-3. Add boulder, peg support.
+1. Add boulder, peg support.

-4. Create respawn points.

-5. LevelEditor: option to rescale all objects on a level.
+2. LevelEditor: option to rescale all objects on a level.
 Includes rescaling positions.

 ##LOW PRIORITY
 1. [BUG] Fix character toggling.
 Currently characters can be toggle on, but not off.